Kakuzu90/simple-menu-ordering/README.md

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

+## Usage

+- Clone the repository with git clone
+- Copy .env.example file to .env and edit database credentials there
+- Create a database (simple-ordering) and set DB_DATABASE=simple-ordering
+- Run composer install
+- Run php artisan key:generate
+- Run php artisan migrate --seed (it has some seeded data)
+- Run npm install and npm run dev

 ### Premium Partners

 - **[Vehikl](https://vehikl.com/)**